Duncan Johnson

 click to hear audio Duncan on the Pirate BBC Essex news jingle (duration 44 seconds)

 He spent the last few years of his life in Brinsworth House, a nursing home for former showbusiness professionals in west London.
 In October 2018 he was admitted to West Middlesex Hospital suffering from breathing difficulties.
 He passed away around 4 o'clock in the morning of the 11th, aged 80.
+In June 2024 a blue plaque in his memory was unveiled at Brinsworth House.

-Following the announcement of his death, many people took to social media to sing his praises - listeners who had loved his voice and his shows, as well as friends who had enjoyed his company.
 Duncan had been as warm and friendly off the air as he was on it.
-A very popular guy, he was going to be greatly missed.
-Duncan was also a huge help to this website, generously sharing photos, providing information and always supportive.
+He was going to be greatly missed.
+He was also a huge help to this website, generously sharing photos, providing information and always supportive.
 As many people mentioned on Facebook, he was a true gentleman.
 He will not be forgotten.

 Radio London reunion